• Skip to primary navigation

 Quinoa -

-In a protein-rich diet, quinoa is a wonderful addition.
-It contains about 8 grams of protein per 1 cup serving.
-Quinoa protein comes in high quality containing all nine essential amino acids, making it a complete protein source.
+Quinoa protein is another complete protein because it contains all nine of the essential amino acids necessary for building and maintaining muscle.
+In a protein-rich diet, quinoa is an excellent addition.
+It contains about 8 grams of protein per cup.
+Quinoa protein comes in high quality, containing all nine essential amino acids, making it a complete protein source.

 Quinoa is usually grouped with grains and vegetables when it comes to food sources for protein.
 Even though quinoa doesn't contain as much protein per serving as red meat or poultry (taking into account its weight), adding this food to your daily meals can boost protein intake to help aid in muscle recovery after strenuous exercise.